TIPS & TRICKS - Upper rail maintenance

 How does it work?

 The sliding wheels on the moving bulk head of your moving floor trailer are equipped with a buffer stop to push the residual load from the upper rail.
 The buffer stops promote the smooth movement of the sliding wheels.
-The rail should be kept clean at all times to prevent the sliding wheels from getting jammed.
-Otherwise, the moving bulk head can get stuck and, in the worst case, the top edge can become damaged.
+The rail should be kept clean at all times to prevent the wheels from getting jammed.
+Otherwise, the moving bulk head can get stuck and, worst case scenario, the top edge can get damaged.

 - Clean the upper rail after every transport, especially with dusty loads

-Cleaning the upper rail after every unloading is a must when transporting dusty loads.
-The fine particles that remain in the upper rail can end up in the bearings of the sliding wheels.
-In the long run, this can cause the sliding wheels to jam and ultimately damage the upper rail.
+Cleaning the upper rail after each unloading is a must when transporting dusty loads.
+The fine dustparticles that remain in the upper rail can end up in the bearings of the sliding wheels.
+In time, this can cause the sliding wheels to jam and ultimately damage the upper rail.

 - Service your upper rail twice a week

-Servicing the upper rail twice a week keeps your vehicle in top condition for longer.
+Servicing the upper rail twice a week keeps your vehicle in top shape for longer.
 If possible, clean the rail using a compressed air gun (see photo).
-Not only do you remove any load residue and dust particles, but you also avoid the costs of having to repair a jammed sliding wheels or damaged upper rail in the long term.
+This not only removes residue ny load residue and dust particles, but you also avoid the costs of having to repair a jammed sliding wheels or damaged upper rail in the long term.

 - Inspect your sliding wheels

-Make a habit of carefully inspecting the sliding wheels of the moving bulk head on a regular basis.
-This can be done visually, but you can also easily check the condition of your sliding wheels by switching on the moving bulk head.
-Do you notice considerable resistance?
-If so, check your sliding wheels and replace them if necessary.
+Regularly checking the sliding wheels of the moving bulk head should be done on a regular basis.
+You can do this on sight, or you can easily check the condition of your sliding wheels by switching on the moving bulk head.
+Notice considerable resistance?
+Check your sliding wheels and replace them if necessary.
 You can download our extensive spare parts catalogue via this link, or contact your STAS dealer here.